Cincinnati Stroke Scale

 Facial Droop Normal Abnormal

-Arm Drift Normal Abnormal
+Arm Weakness Normal Abnormal

 Abnormal Speech Normal Abnormal